Tomboyo/Hollow/README.md

 # Is this only for REST?

-Hollow was designed for REST, but it's not limited in that respect. `Application` can be configured with nonstandard request methods (making resource.myRequestMethodHere a legal request handler), so really `Application` is a mapping from binary identifiers (HelloWorld, post) to methods (HelloWorld#post(resource)).
+Hollow was designed for REST, but it's not limited in that respect. `Application` can be configured with nonstandard request methods (making resource.myRequestMethodHere a legal request handler), so really `Application` is a mapping from binary identifiers (HelloWorld, post) to methods (HelloWorld#post(data)).